tr4uma/marcodagrada/README.md

 # Marcodagrada
-I was just wandering if I could build my online portfolio using the amazing <a href="https://vuepress.vuejs.org/" target="_blank">Vuepress</a>.
+I was just wandering if I could build my online portfolio using the amazing [Vuepress](https://vuepress.vuejs.org/).

 So I tried it.
 It's amazing!